Azure/dalec/website/docs/signing.md

         image: "ref/to/signing:image"
         cmdline: "/signer"
 ```

+These are the targets that can leverage signing:
+`windowscross/container`, `windowscross/zip`, `mariner2/rpm`.

 This will send the artifacts (`.rpm`, `.deb`, or `.exe`) to the
 signing frontend as the build context.